 Motorised shades can also help regulate the temperature in your home.
 Programme your blinds to stay closed during the day to keep your home cool, then open as you arrive home from work to enjoy the natural light

-Turn off the lights!
+Conserve your energy by turning off the lights!

 Leaving lights on in the home when it’s beautifully bright outside is a waste of electricity but it can also contribute to warming your home.
 Incandescent bulbs waste about 90 percent of their energy in the heat they emit, making the switch to fluorescent will make a difference in cooling your home while lowering your electric bill.